itamames/Assignment5/README.md

 ## Part I. Graph Representations

-In this part of the assignment you will implement a graph representation to be used later in Part II.
+In this part of the assignment, you will implement a graph representation to be used later in Part II.

 The assignment has several files provided: